billvaglienti/ProtoGen/README.md

 - `value` : is an optional attribute that sets the value of this enumeration element.
 If value is left out the element will get its value in the normal C language way (by incrementing from the previous element, or starting at 0).
 Note that non numeric values may be used, as long as those strings are resolved by an include directive or previous enumeration.

 - `comment` : gives a one line doxygen comment that follows the enumeration element.

+- `hidden` : is used to specify that this particular enumeration element will *not* appear in the generated documentation markdown.

 In the above example the enumeration support is used to create a list of packet ID values.
 Although this is the most common use case for this feature, it is not limited to this case.
 Named enumerations can also be part of the data in a packet.
 A packet ID enumeration is not required (though it is encouraged as a best practice).
 Enumerations are also a good choice when creating arrays.
 If an array length is given by an enumeration that is defined in the protocol xml then ProtoGen will attempt to compute the enumeration value, and use that to compute the length of the array in bytes.
 This substantially improves the protocol documentation that ProtoGen will output.